Katr6421/DISYS-Handin-5/README.md

 You can open as many clients as you wish

+## Auction
+* The auction is open 5 minutes from the first server is started.
+* Clients can make bids by writing a number in their terminal
+* Clients can request the status of the aution by writing "status" in the terminal

 ## Log
 All operations in the program will be logged in the file called `log.log`